-The Kai Ken is an uncommon dog breed, even in the country of Japan.
+The Kai Ken is an uncommon Japanese dog breed despite its national recognition.
 As one of the six indigenous dog breeds of Japan, the Kai Ken is considered a national treasure to its home and protected by the Nihon Ken Hozonkai (Nippo).

 They are excellent hunting dogs and were bred to hunt deer, boar and bears in the steep mountainous regions of Yamanashi.
-Not only can they swim, but they’re also great at climbing trees, making them some of the most versatile hunters in the world.
+Not only are they agile in water, but they’re also great at climbing trees, making them some of the most versatile hunters in the world.

-The kai Ken has had several cameos in Japanese pop culture, appearing in numerous manga and anime, which definitely helped in popularizing the Kai Ken.
+The Kai Ken has had several cameos in Japanese pop culture, appearing in numerous manga and anime shows.
+These references undeniably helped in popularizing the Kai Ken during recent years.

-For example, the dog is featured in Ginga manga series (along with both of its sequels) and Kacchū no Senshi Gamu.
-Both of which, were highly popular in Japan during its time.
+For example, the Kai Ken has been featured in the Ginga manga series (along with both of the sequels) and Kacchū no Senshi Gamu.
+Both of which, were highly regarded in Japan during the height of their popularity.

 - After years of isolation in the mountains, the Kai Kens are considered to be the “purest” of all Japanese breeds.